kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Take the vid out handshake lines and code up a Pico to handle display.
 * TODO Pico to handle display to have two way return of data
 * TODO Create a disk UI in native asm for robustness and speed?
-* TODO fix saving more than a single block of file storage
 * TODO need words to report on hardware e.g. screen dims
-* TODO need word to get file id by name
-* TODO need word to get file name by id
 * TODO have a word to set break point at a DMARKer
 * TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above
 * TODO Due to bad performance of the parser (???) need to look at compiler...
 Added some OP code stubs.
 FORGET and LIST use a scanner.
 Combine with main parser and have one for keyword and another for byte code